xqnwang/fuma/README.md

 Usage
 -----

-This part explains how to reproduce the results for our working paper.
+This part explains how to reproduce the results for our [published paper](https://doi.org/10.1080/01605682.2021.1880297).
 The feature-based framework for the uncertainty estimation is applied in this part to obtain the forecasts and prediction intervals of M4 dataset for the confidence level 95\%.

 ### The reference dataset and test dataset